Saguaro: Flowers

 Pollination is considered relatively generalized in that multiple species can produce effective pollination when some populations are excluded.
 Main pollinators are honey bees, bats, and white-winged doves.
 In most, but not all studies, diurnal pollinators contributed more than nocturnal ones.
 Honey bees were the greatest contributors.
 Other diurnal pollinators are birds such as Costa's hummingbird, the black-chinned hummingbird, the broad-billed hummingbird, the hooded oriole, Scott's oriole, the Gila woodpecker, the gilded flicker, the verdin, and the house finch according to studies that examined the relative contributions of diurnal pollinators.

 The primary nocturnal pollinator is the lesser long-nosed bat, feeding on the nectar.
 Several floral characteristics are geared toward bat pollination (chiropterophily): nocturnal opening of the flowers, nocturnal maturation of pollen, very rich nectar, position high above ground, durable blooms that can withstand a bat's weight, and fragrance emitted at night.
 Claw marks on the flower indicate pollination by a bat.

 Flowers grow 3.4–4.9 in long, and are open for less than 24 hours.
 Since they form only at the top of the plant and the tips of branches, saguaros growing numerous branches is reproductively advantageous.
-Flowers open sequentially, with plants averaging four open flowers a day over a bloom period lasting a month.
+Flowers open sequentially, with plants averaging four flowers open per day over a bloom period lasting a month.
 In Southern Arizona, saguaros begin flowering around May 3 and peak on June 4.
 A decline in bat populations causes more daytime flower openings, which favors other pollinators.